Loydtafireyi/ZimCart-Laravel-Ecommerce/README.md

 ### NB: You can use this eCommerce platform as long as you dont remove the footer copyrights.
 Using this project without copyright footer in production you will need to get commercial lisence.

-### For License & Commercial Purposes Contact me on:-
+### For License, Commercial Purposes and the Premium Superfast Template with PWA and more features Contact me on:-
 - +263 783 044 087 (Calls Or Whatsapp)
 - loydtafireyi@gmail.com